ipython/ipython/docs/source/interactive/python-ipython-diff.rst

     In[1]: !mvim myfile.txt

-The line after the bang can can call any program installed in the underlying shell, and support variable expansion in the form of ``$variable`` or ``{variable}``.
+The line after the bang can call any program installed in the underlying shell, and support variable expansion in the form of ``$variable`` or ``{variable}``.
-The later for of expansion support arbitrary python expression:
+The later form of expansion supports arbitrary python expression:

 .. code-block::